unrealwork/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

       format = %
 ```

-The `previous` function is used to select the entry preceeding the current value.
+The `previous` function is used to select the entry preceding the current value.

 **Moving Average Statistical Function**